splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/60-log-observer-connect.md

 . ~/workshop/petclinic/scripts/add_otel.sh
 ```

-The Services are now ready to be build, so run the script that will use the `maven` command to compile/build/package the PetClinic microservices (Note the -P buildDocker, this will build the new containers):
+The Services are now ready to be built, so run the script that will use the `maven` command to compile/build/package the PetClinic microservices (Note the -P buildDocker, this will build the new containers):
 {{< tabs >}}
 {{% tab title="Running maven" %}}